 Five ways volunteering makes you happy

-Published: 20 December 2017
+Published: 20 June 2019

 Why should I volunteer?

-5. You gain a sense of purpose
+1. It gives you a sense of purpose

 Many volunteers say that they feel a greater sense of purpose.
 It’s easy to see why.
 From giving back to a community, to spending your time doing something productive, and learning new skills.
 There are so many ways that volunteering can help with this.

 Why does this matter?
 Because having a sense of purpose, is not only important for your wellbeing, a recent study showed that having a sense of purpose in life is associated with a lower risk of cardiovascular disease (any disease involving the heart or blood vessels, like heart attack or stroke).

 2. It can keep you active and, as a result, healthier

 We all know being active is good for your body and your mind.
 In fact, 76% of people that volunteered in the last 12 months, said they felt healthier as a result.
 Plus, a 2013 American study showed that people who volunteered were less likely to have high blood pressure.

 Lots of volunteer roles rely on you to get up and get active.
 Don’t worry, we won’t make you run a marathon (although you can if you want to).
 There are lots of other jobs that will keep you moving.
 Even making the trip into your local Heart Foundation office, to help with admin or an event is a good way to get up and out of the house.

 A sense of belonging and good relationships are important for personal happiness.
 For many volunteers, the benefits are social – it’s a way of getting involved in your local community.
 The more voluntary work you do, the more people you’ll get to meet.
 It’s the perfect way to meet like-minded friends.
 What’s more, social support helps recovery following a heart attack or other heart event.